Home in Wine Country

 Locals adore Napa’s Mediterranean climate, 43 neighborhoods, community, and open space parks, and the plethora of wine bars and tasting rooms Downtown Napa provides.
 You can find everything from world-class restaurants and tasting rooms to high-end retailers and services here.
 One afternoon filled with delectable eats, retail therapy, and self-care awaits you in Downtown Napa’s First Street Napa — the premier center for everything retail and lifestyle-related.

 Given the abundance of outdoor recreation, bars and nightlife, world-class restaurants, and more, life in Napa is quite exciting and offers everything one needs to live in the lap of luxury.
+The first step is moving to Napa Valley.

 Santa Rosa is a hip, happening city with a cool vibe and a distinct vibrancy.
 Given the abundance of things to do, see, eat, drink, and explore, locals never experience a dull moment.
 The culinary scene boasts an array of family farms and the locally-grown Sonoma County fares and wine that follow.
 Foodies and wine enthusiasts have a ball in Santa Rosa.
 For a taste of Santa Rosa’s best, head to the Distillery Festival to sip craft beverages, delight in phenomenal fares by artisan vendors, and make friends with other like-minded individuals.

 While Santa Rosa beckons food and wine lovers, they are not the only demographic that adores life here.
 Adventure seekers and families love Santa Rosa for its multitude of outdoor recreation and family-friendly activities accessible year-round.
 Relaxing strolls down the beach, exhilarating bike rides, and awe-inspiring mountain hikes are just the tip of the iceberg.
 Santa Rosa touts an extensive trail system, 66 parks, 6 lakes, and access to the Pacific Ocean, making it a nature lover’s haven.
+The Santa Rosa real estate market truly has something for everyone!

 Adrenaline junkies can get some kayaking in while the more subdued adventurer can spend hours taking in breathtaking forest views while glimpsing native fauna and flora along the way.
 For a family day trip of arts and entertainment, spend some time at the Charles M. Shulz Museum or head next door to the Redwood Empire Ice Arena, also known as Snoopy’s Home Ice.
 Also, Santa Rosa is just minutes from the Sonoma County Airport (STS), and with daily flights up and down the West Coast, plus American, United, and Alaska Airlines are each adding additional direct flights to other parts of the country.
 Avelo Airlines also recently started serving the area.